 Taj Mahal is situated in Agra city Utter Pradesh (UP) State in India.
-And it is not only part of Seven Wonders of world but also an UNESCO World Heritage Site.
+And it is not only part of the Seven Wonders of the world but also a UNESCO World Heritage Site.

-After a year of the death of Mumtaz Mahal, Taj Mahal was started building in 1632.
-It took 22 years and completed in 1653.
+After a year of the death of Mumtaz Mahal, the Taj Mahal was started building in 1632.
+It took 22 years and was completed in 1653.

-On Friday, Taj Mahal remains closed for visitor because there is a mosque in it and the prayer is happen on Friday.
+On Friday, the Taj Mahal remains closed for visitors because there is a mosque in it and the prayer happens on Friday.

 To visit the Taj Mahal there is some feel.
 The fee is in categories three and below 15 years old children can visit if for free.
 And for others, the fee is given below.